Consistent Brand Identity Scheme - Thrive Partnership

 Inconsistency undermines the brand identities of numerous schools and Academy Trusts, so creating a brand identity that fits seamlessly with the identities of their partner schools was a priority.
 The new branding needed the dynamism to coexist alongside the identities of their current partner schools whilst simultaneously promoting the partnership to potential partner schools too.

 As an ambitious partnership, Thrive required a modernised identity that not only represents their own identity but could also compliment the identities of their partner schools too.
 The new brand identity had to have the robustness to change any negative perceptions regarding Academy Trusts held by parents, students or members of the public.

 For an umbrella organisation like The Thrive Academy Partnership, consistency is vital but challenging to preserve.
-We created a practical brand identity toolkit for them that consisted of: logos, typefaces/fonts and straplines, a distinct image style and photography, along with primary and secondary colour palettes.
+We created a practical brand identity toolkit for them that consisted of logos, typefaces/fonts and straplines, a distinct image style and photography, and primary and secondary colour palettes.